|Policy Title||International Travel Policy|

 The University defines high risk destinations as those that meet one or more of the following criteria:

-Countries that have a Center for Disease Control Warning Level 3 (Avoid non-essential travel).
-See wwwnc.cdc.gov/travel/notices for more information; and/or
+- Countries that have a Centers for Disease Control Travel Health Notice Level 3 (Avoid non-essential travel).
+See wwwnc.cdc.gov/travel/notices for more information;

 Anyone seeking to travel to areas deemed high risk must request approval from the University.
 Requests for travel to high risk destinations will be reviewed by the University’s Travel Advisory Committee (“TAC”).
-The TAC will review information collected from governmental offices and the University’s Travel Assistance Provider and will make a recommendation to the Provost or appropriate Vice President under whom the high risk destination travel will occur.
-The Provost or Vice President will provide a final decision on appropriate risk in light of the TAC’s recommendation.
+The TAC will review information collected from governmental offices and the University’s Travel Assistance Provider and will make a recommendation to the Provost under whom the high risk destination travel will occur.
+The Provost will provide a final decision on appropriate risk in light of the TAC’s recommendation.
 See High-Risk Travel Petition Procedures for details.

 D. Travel Waiver